Nyandwi/nyandwi/README.md

-### Hi there 👋
+### Hi there 👋, I am Jean de Dieu Nyandwi.

-###### *Thank you for landing here!
-I am Jean de Dieu Nyandwi.
-I am a Machine Learning Engineer, having interets in Applied ML and Deep Computer Vision.
+###### *I am a Machine Learning Engineer, having interets in Applied ML and Deep Computer Vision.
 I am also a TensorFlow Certified Developer!*

  *.......................*